-Alaska Housing offers a variety of rental programs to accommodate diverse housing needs to ensure that all residents have access to safe, quality, affordable rentals.
+Alaska Housing offers a variety of rental programs to accommodate diverse housing needs to ensure that residents have access to safe, quality, affordable rentals.
 Read the descriptions below to find out which program is the best fit for you.

 Alaska Housing provides rental housing to both low-income Alaskans over the age of 62 years and Alaskans with disabilities.
 Some rental locations offer an on-site service coordinator that enables residents to remain independent in their homes as long as possible.